os920090so/CVFX-HW4-17/README.md

 SURF without calculating orientation.
 ### ORB
 ORB came from "OpenCV Labs".
 Compare with SIFT and SURF, the main advantage for ORB is that you are not supposed to pay for its use.
 ORB is basically a fusion of FAST keypoint detector and BRIEF descriptor with many modifications to enhance the performance.
-### image compare
+## image compare

-all method draw 2000 feature keypoint
+To easily compare, we modify the threadhold of SURF/USURF and feature number of SIFT/ORB so that all method detect 2000 feature keypoint.

 | orgin | SIFT |
 | -------- | -------- |